kitsune21/ss-boilerplate/README.md

   - If it is a question it will then show buttons below the sentence using the text from the questions[] attribute
     - Responses will be displayed when any of the question boxes are selected
 3. After creating the dialogue, you just need to call the loadDialogue() funtion from the systemsController instance.

+## Camera Controller
+Will follow the player around.
+Can call the cameraShake() function to shake the camera.

 # UI Prefabs